aeeeeeep/objwatch/README.md

 - **Nested Structure Tracing**: Visualize and monitor nested function calls and object interactions with clear, hierarchical logging.
 - **Enhanced Logging Support**: Leverage Python's built-in `logging` module for structured, customizable log outputs, including support for simple and detailed formats.
+- **Logging Message Types**: ObjWatch categorizes log messages into various types to provide detailed insights into code execution.
+The primary types include:

+  - **`run`**: Indicates the start of a function or class method execution.
+  - **`end`**: Signifies the end of a function or class method execution.
+  - **`upd`**: Represents the creation of a new variable.
+  - **`apd`**: Denotes the addition of elements to data structures like lists, sets, or dictionaries.
+  - **`pop`**: Marks the removal of elements from data structures like lists, sets, or dictionaries.

+  These classifications help developers efficiently trace and debug their code by understanding the flow and state changes within their applications.
 - **Multi-GPU Support**: Seamlessly trace distributed PyTorch applications running across multiple GPUs, ensuring comprehensive monitoring in high-performance environments.
 - **Custom Wrapper Extensions**: Extend ObjWatch's functionality with custom wrappers, allowing tailored tracing and logging to fit specific project needs.
 - **Context Manager & API Integration**: Integrate ObjWatch effortlessly into your projects using context managers or API functions without relying on command-line interfaces.